Chapter 15.600

 a.
 In multiple occupancy buildings, the facade area for each tenant or user is derived by measuring only the surface area of the exterior facade of the premises actually used by the tenant or user.
 The sign displayed by the tenant or user must be located on the facade that was used to determine the size of the sign, except as provided in this section.

-iii.
-The display of a secondary sign is necessary to reasonably identify and locate the use, and the provisions of this code do not provide the use with adequate sign display options.
+b.
+Unused sign surface area for a facade may be used by any tenant or user within the same multiple occupancy building if the display of the sign is necessary to reasonably identify and locate the use, and the provisions of this code do not provide the use with adequate sign display options.

 d.
 No sign shall be mounted on top of a marquee, porte-cochere, canopy, roof, or other similar structure.